danank92/NOLO-Driver-For-Windows/README.md

 NOLO-Driver-For-Windows services for [NOLOVR](https://www.nolovr.com/).

 ## Release Notes
-version 0.2.0：
+version 0.3.0：
+Please uninstall the previous version manually.

-Fixed the problem that the software flashed after opening.Please uninstall the previous version manually.
+Fixed the problem that the software flashed after opening.
+Fixed the problem when you choose Gear VR and Cardboard cause the program can't hidden.

 ## Installation and use